 We don’t realise how much water we use when we turn on the faucet to brush our teeth or put clothes in the washer.
 But all of this adds up.
 On average, a person uses 80-100 gallons per day.
 If you have more people in your household, that amount will increase.

-We have always been told that we should conserve our natural resources to limit the effect on the environment.
+We have always been told to conserve our natural resources to limit environmental effects.
 But there is another reason you should save water: that is your water bill.

 Your water bill is charged by reading the water meter every quarter.
-Every drop is counted, so you must watch your water usage aside from your energy consumption, so your bills don’t skyrocket.
+Every drop is counted, so you must watch your water usage aside from your energy consumption so your energy bills don’t skyrocket.

 You can follow these tips and suggestions on saving water and money on your average water bill.
 Remember, every drop counts, and you pay for what you use, so use wisely!